lovexyn0827/MessMod/README.md

 ##### `/moventity <targets> <delta> entity self|piston|shulkerBox|player|shulker`

 Move the entity using `Entity.move()`.
-The displacement  is determined by `<delta>`.
+The displacement is given in argument `<delta>`.
 Usually, "self" should be used as the last argument.
 After the execution, the actual displacement of the entity is outputted.

 ##### `/moventity <targets> <delta> projectile`

 Move the entity in the way projectile entities moves.
-The distance is determined by `<delta>`.
+The displacement is given in argument `<delta>`.
 The command seems to be buggy now.

 ##### `/poi get <pos>`